nathanfranke/essentialpatcher/README.md

 ### How it works

 This plugin spoofs the Essential websocket server and intercepts all packets set to/from it.
 Only some packets are whitelisted, such as the login handshake packets.
 Some packets have custom implementations; for example, the outfit change packet will save changes locally.

+### Note on support for 1.8-1.18

+I don't know how to make a Forge mod, so I can't support Forge 1.8 or other versions.
+However, this mod supports running standalone.

+1) `./gradlew run`.
+2) Add `-Dessential.cm.host=ws://localhost:13372` to Minecraft's launch arguments.